gytterberg/technical-interview-prep/REACTO-problems/01-intro/01-palindrome-check.md

 # Palindrome Check

+## Learning Objective
+* Analyze and compare recursive and iterative approaches

 ## Interviewer Prompt
 Given an string `str`, create a function that returns a boolean, corresponding to whether that string is a palindrome (spelled the same backwards and forwards).
 Our palindrome check should be case-insensitive.

 ## Examples